microsoft/azure-pipelines-artifact-caching-tasks/README.md

 ## Optimistic cache restoration

 If a cache was restored successfully, the build variable `CacheRestored` is set to `true`.
-This can provide a further perfomance boost by optionally skipping package install commands entirely.
+This can provide a further performance boost by optionally skipping package install commands entirely.

 In the following example, the 'yarn' task will only run if there was not a cache hit.
 Although this can provide faster builds, it may not be suitable for production builds.